jrkprogramming/PokemonBattleArena/README.md

 ### Project Description:
 My app is a Pokemon arena where a user can select 3 pokemon and choose 4 moves.
 The user can battle the pokemon they choose and also choose the Pokemon and moves they go against.
 When a pokemon reaches 0 HP, the pokemon faints and the user sends out the next pokemon to fight in the arena.
 Once there is a winner or a loser, the site needs to be refreshed and the game will restart and User can select Pokemon again.
 (All Pokemon and moves are available)

-** Only the first 151 are displayed, but all 905 pokemon is available through the PokeAPI.
+** Only the first 151 pokemon may be displayed, but all 905 pokemon is available through the PokeAPI.
+If there are issues with the app, just refresh the app and click through the menu slowly so ensure the app loads properly.

 ### Technologies Used:
 HTML, CSS, JSON, and JavaScript.